NOTE: Individual course fees are subject to change. See your account summary in myUVU for accurate charges.

 Surveys the major historical and current political ideologies including liberalism, Marxism, fascism and Islamism.

 Studies history and structure of American National Government, rights and responsibilities of citizens, political institutions, political processes, and governmental policies.
-May be delivered online.

 Studies social, historical, political and religious influences affecting the Middle East.
 Explores forces that motivate policy and decision-making.
 Examines current issues such as the Arab-Israeli conflict, political Islam, petroleum power and U.S. foreign policy.
 Presents profiles of selected modern Middle East states and the balance of power in the region.